-Every property sale and rental needs a targeted marketing strategy.
+Every property sale and every letting needs a targeted marketing strategy.

-We help real estate owners with decades of experience and up-to-date knowledge in real estate marketing, with our enthusiasm for modern technology and media, to achieve the optimal result.
+We help you achieve the optimal result with decades of experience and up-to-date knowledge in real estate marketing, with our enthusiasm for modern technology and media.

 Since 1990, we have intensively accompanied the development of the city districts, boroughs and neighbourhoods, experienced changes, developed a feeling for local trends.
 As an office community, we can offer you a wide range of services.

 With our office in Berlin Mitte, we are the neighbours of those international real estate investors who are looking for you as a seller of a property.

 But our office in Munich Schwabing also has a long tradition and is on a steady growth course.

 Whether in Berlin or in Munich, there is one thing our clients particularly appreciate:

 We do everything we can to solve problems in an uncomplicated manner.

 We would be happy to do the same for you.

 Diplom- Wirtschaftsingenieur (FH) – specialising in property valuation